sagemath/sagewiki_to_gh-2022-10-10/msri07/schedule.md

 Theme: What do we want and what can we expect from applying parallel techniques to pure mathematics research tools?

-   * 9:00 Clement Pernet (University of Waterloo): [http://sage.math.washington.edu/~jvoight/msri07/pernet.pdf Parallelism perspectives for the LinBox library]
+   * 9:00 Clement Pernet (University of Waterloo): Parallelism perspectives for the LinBox library [[http://sage.math.washington.edu/~jvoight/msri07/pernet.pdf PDF]

    * 10:30 Brian Granger (Tech X Corp): Interactive parallel computing using Python and IPython